EmmiBevensee/Elections_Bot_Detection_pipeline/README.md

 ## Authentication, Tweet Extraction, and Bot Detection
 The first part of the code examines how researchers can extract data from Twitter, a popular online news and social networking platform.
 While Twitter provides more access to its data than many other platforms, extracting data from Twitter's servers requires using its Application Programming Interface (or API).
 This code will cover useful concepts when working with Twitter's API, including rate limiting and error handling, as well as methods for detecting whether Twitter users are humans or automated accounts (i.e. bots).
 This code is designed to run on Google's Colab for ease of access but you could just as easily run it locally on Jupyter notebooks.

+## Licensing
+Woody Guthrie License - "There is no copyright but the right to copy".

+Please consider contributing code or opportunities to myself or the other authors.

+MIT License

+Copyright (c) [2019] [Emmi Bevensee]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.